 Day of Disability & Neurodiversity

-This year’s Day of Disability and Neurodiversity will feature two campus events on December 1.
+The inaugural Day of Disability and Neurodiversity featured two campus events.
 The first, entitled “Making it Accessible: Actions for Accessible Events, Presentations, Social Media, and Basic Web Design,” will feature a series of presentations and discussions highlighting best practices for fostering accessibility.
-A second evening event, “Campus Experiences of Disability, Neurodiversity, and Ableism,” will include a student-led roundtable where a variety of topics will be explored, including academic ableism, disability and joy, allyship, living with nonapparent disabilities, disability in the media, and disability and intersectionality, among others.
+A second evening event, “Campus Experiences of Disability, Neurodiversity, and Ableism,” included a student-led roundtable where two important topics were explored: living with nonapparent disabilities, and neurodivergence and neurodiversity.